-The bigger challenge for Company However, the search for suitable employees and the retention of these talents represents.
-According to the ManpowerGroup's Talent Shortage Survey, 40 percent of employers confirm that they already have a shortage of qualified employees today.
+The bigger challenge for Company However, the search for suitable employees and the retention of these talents represents the search.
+According to ManpowerGroup's Talent Shortage Survey, 40 percent of employers confirm that they already have a shortage of qualified employees today.
 So the question remains, how big the "net effect" will be from increased efficiency, elimination and systematic shortage of talent.

-For example, South Africa's resource-based economy, a low-skilled industry, is turning into a service-based economy that requires a wider skill set.
+For example, South Africa's resource-based economy, an industry with relatively low skill levels, is turning into a service-based economy that requires a broader set of skills.
 There are currently too few "highly qualified" workers.
 This constrains South Africa's development and has led to relentless competition for talent.
-Highly qualified employees have a choice there - if the job does not suit them, they can leave an employer at any time with the assurance that they will quickly find accommodation with a competitor.
+Highly qualified employees have the choice there - if the job does not suit them, they can leave an employer at any time with the assurance that they will quickly find accommodation with a competitor.

 "Treat employees so that they only want to work for you."

-So how can companies accomplish the squaring of the circle and fill vacancies with employees of whom there is not enough?
-To put it in the words of Virgin CEO Richard Branson: "Make employees so good that they can work anywhere, and then treat them so that they only want to work for you."
-For me, the following is the case: employees should receive the best possible support in career development.
+So how can companies complete the squaring of the district and fill vacancies with employees of whom there is not enough?
+To put it in the words of Richard Branson, Virgin's CEO: "Make employees so good that they can work anywhere, and then treat them so that they only want to work for you."
+It crystallizes to me The following: Employees should receive the best possible support in career development.

 Employees rarely give up a job where they feel appreciation for their work.
 Both pay and non-financial benefits such as working here and there from home or even a sponsored gym membership play a role here.
 However, companies must feel more committed to their employees.
-"Mens sana in corpore sano", today "Low Carb Engaged Work-Life-Balance with Virtual Empowerment", also makes it clear that lifelong learning is very important for the entire workforce.
+"Mens sana in corpore sano", today "Low Carb Engaged Work-Life-Balance with Virtual Empowerment", also makes it clear that lifelong learning is of great importance to the entire workforce.

 Promote - do not neglect